 Always communicate with your nanny.
 If there is an issue, don’t wait.
 Have an open, honest conversation and tell her what is bothering you.

-If she’s not getting enough done or isn’t engaging the child as much as you’d like, make the nanny a list of things you’d like done by the end of each day.
+If he/she is not getting enough done or isn’t engaging the child as much as you’d like, make the nanny a list of things you’d like done by the end of each day.
 Be sure that before the nanny start, you go over what’s acceptable and not acceptable in your household.

 NannyCare.com and the slogan "We put care in finding a nanny" are registered trademarks